jeremiah-shaulov/php-web-node/README.md

 # php-web-node
 PhpWebNode is PHP-FPM implementation in PHP that allows to preserve resources (global variables) between requests, so DB connections pool is possible.
-Applications based on this library can be used instead PHP-FPM.
+Applications based on this library can be used instead of PHP-FPM.
 PhpWebNode acts like FastCGI server, to which web server (like Apache) will send HTTP requests.
 It will spawn child processes that will handle the requests synchronously.
 Several (up to 'pm.max_children') children will run in parallel, and each child will sequentially process incoming requests, preserving global (and static) variables.

 ## How fast is php-web-node